 EDDIE THE EAGLE pulls off a remarkable balance between comedy and inspirational sports movie, succeeding in creating a blend that’s rarely been achieved so successfully before this.
 The stars, especially Taron Egerton in a role that’s unrecognizably different than his star turn in last year’s abhorrent spy movie, KINGSMAN: THE SECRET SERVICE, are uniformly terrific and entertaining to watch.
 The movie has a strong moral, redemptive worldview.
 Also, the conflict between the title character and his father has a positive, poignant resolution, as do the character arcs of Eddie and his troubled coach.
 Add in the fact that EDDIE THE EAGLE has no detectable foul language and only a couple of passing, mild sexual references, and you have a delightful movie that will attract media-wise parents, teenagers and discerning adults hungry for uplifting entertainment.

+Based on true events, EDDIE THE EAGLE tells the story of Eddie Edwards.
+As a young boy, Eddie wears a leg brace and thick glasses.
+He’s obsessed with representing England in the Olympics and tries some sports, but he’s a disaster.
+Eddie settles on ski jumping.
+That’s because Britain has no ski jumping team, which means he’s virtually guaranteed to qualify for the Olympics if he can jump the required distance.
+Eddie begins training, but others mock him.
+Just when he’s about to give up hope, he meets a former jumping champion with an alcohol problem, who admires Eddie’s nerve and persistence.
 EDDIE THE EAGLE pulls off a remarkable balance between comedy and inspirational sports movie.
 Family plays an important role in the plot and character arcs.
 The performances, especially by Taron Egerton as Eddie, are uniformly excellent.
 EDDIE THE EAGLE has a strong moral, redemptive worldview.
 As a result of all this, EDDIE THE EAGLE succeeds in creating a delightful blend that’s rarely been achieved so successfully.
 Caution is advised for older children for some drunkenness and mild, brief suggestive content.